Neolithic age :

+Neolithic people were very highly skilled agriculturalists and also manufactured a wide range of tools that were required for doing agriculture, harvesting of crops and also for storing of excess crops produced.
 With new occupations coming into light, new tools were invented.
 They continued to use flake implements made on flint, blade tools formed part of other heavy tools for example the blade tools were fitted into wooden handles to be used as awl, graver, saw, sickle etc. Wet sand stone was used as abrasive.
 The tools in Neolithic period became more sophisticated and strong.
 The new stone working technique were used for making tools including plane choppers, wedges and chisels.
 All Neolithic tools like axes and adzes were having handles.
 A polished stone axe head of this period is commonly known as Celt.
 Bone tools became more prominent in Kashmir Neolithic sites.
 They were highly polished with sharp edges.

 Some important changes in Neolithic pottery

 One of the

 important developments during the Neolithic period was making of pottery.
 Since

 excess of crops were grown it was required to store this excess food.
 This need

 led to the invention of pottery.
 With the advent of fire in Mesolithic period